 .png)

-Wix pricing offers a free plan and several premium tiers ranging from about $17 up to $159 per month (billed annually).
+Wix pricing offers a free plan and several premium tiers ranging from about $17 to $159 per month (billed annually).
 All paid plans remove Wix’s ads and include hosting.

-Wix pricing breakdown
+Wix pricing plans breakdown

 Wix Free plan